MDSAP: The Medical Device Single Audit Programme

 • Introduction to MDSAP

-• Overview of the Requirements for Medical Device Registration and Labelling in Brazil, Australia, Canada and Japan and how these compare to with EU and US medical device regulations:
+• Regulatory requirements for registration and labelling in Brazil, Australia, Canada and Japan compared to EU and US regulations

 Day 2